-A recent survey of nursing homes in 6 states found that 38% of nursing home residents were in need of psychiatric evaluation, but only half had adequate psychiatric consultation treatment.
+A recent survey of nursing homes in 6 states found 38% of nursing home residents needed psychiatric evaluation, but only half had adequate psychiatric consultation treatment.
 The greatest unmet need was in rural and small nursing homes.
-Approximately half of nursing homes find it difficult to obtain psychiatric services, and only one fifth of nursing home residents with identified psychiatric disorders see mental health specialists for treatment.
+Approximately half of the nursing homes find it difficult to obtain psychiatric services, and only one-fifth of nursing home residents with identified psychiatric disorders see mental health specialists for treatment.
 Those who are least likely to see mental health specialists are the oldest and most physically impaired.
 Thus, there is a considerable unmet need for mental health services in nursing homes.
 Only the minority of individuals who need treatment get it.

 There is a significant need for mental health services in rural America.

 The following factors are particular challenges to the provision of mental health services in rural communities:

 Rural mental health specialists are scarce.
 Recognizing that this must change, the Center for Rural Affairs identifies mental health services as one of the top health reform issues for rural America.
 Unfortunately, this need for mental health care has not been met with widely available and accessible mental health services in rural areas.
 Despite the substantive calling for mental health services in rural areas, many barriers prevent rural Americans from receiving the care they need.
 These barriers revolve around issues of availability and accessibility.
 In many rural communities, mental health services are not available.
 More than 85 percent of the 1,669 federally designated mental health professional shortage areas are rural.
 And only in rural America did the National Advisory Committee on Rural Health find entire counties with no practicing psychiatrists, psychologists, or social workers.
 This desperate lack of trained mental health professionals means that individuals who need emergency care will likely be transported out of their communities to other locations where care is available.